Talent.com

 What you’ll do

-• Monitor, evaluate, and document resident progress within the recreation / leisure program(s) and report observations such as emotional well-being and social behaviour to nursing / medical staff as required.
+• Monitor, evaluate, and document resident progress within the recreation/leisure program(s) and reports observations such as emotional well-being and social behaviour to nursing/medical staff as required.

 • Support program milieu as required by maintaining a physically and emotionally safe environment for residents.